 So who are we to ignore the call of not just the Geneva-based market-shaper, but also the wild desire of our hearts to own something really pretty and shiny?
 The majority of us are powerless, lust-filled fanatics, who would happily consider trading their pet guinea pig for a marginally higher spot on the waiting list for a preferential model.

-But part of the problem is this: full gold Rolexes are expensive.
+But part of the problem is this: full gold Rolex watches are expensive.
 Really, really expensive.
 Unless you are packing some serious coin, it’s going to be a long road to ownership.
 But there is a halfway house that doesn’t just make owning a Rolex more realistic, but, in many ways, thanks to increased durability (which equals a reduction in stress) much more enjoyable.

 Rolesor.
-No, despite popular misconception it is not a material itself, but rather the name given by Rolex to any of its gold and stainless steel metal combinations.
+No, despite popular misconception it is not material itself, but rather the name was given by Rolex to any of its gold and stainless steel metal combinations.
 In addition to the fact that teaming 904L stainless steel with 18 karat yellow gold makes catching your watch on the edge of the dining table/car door/your skateboard as you try and pull that ollie you’re 25 years too late to master slightly less stomach-churning, a Rolesor watch also increases the amount of things you can wear with it and, thanks to the weirdly timeless appeal of bi-color watches, how long you can wear it for while still being in vogue.

 Once you have decided to save money by a) not buying a guinea pig you may be forced to hand over to an Authorized Dealer in return for waiting list perks, b) finally giving up skateboarding, and c) buying a Rolesor rather than full-gold Rolex, ask yourself this: Which one shall I buy?